 Over to you

-How do you responsibly sweep up Christmas in your household?
+How do you responsibly sweep up and clean up Christmas in your household?
 Share your ideas below!